Most Popular Caves in the US: Map and Geology

 This map shows the location of parks, mines, and falls called caves, caverns, grottos, or cueva.
 This data was downloaded from the Geographic Names Information System (GNIS).

-This map also shows locations of caves found in the National Caves Association.
+This map also shows the locations of caves found in the National Caves Association.

-Caves are beautiful and unique structues.
-So far, in the United States 17,000 caves have been discovered!
-They are formed mostly where limestone is present (hover over the map).
+Caves are beautiful and have unique structures.
+They are mainly formed where limestone is present (hover over the map).
+So far, in the United States, 17,000 caves have been discovered!.

-Although there are hundreds of caves known, around the country, these caves are commonly on private property and are not suitable for casual outings.
+Although hundreds of caves are known around the country, these caves are commonly on private property and are not suitable for casual outings.

-This map and lists, include only the most recognized ones.
+This map includes only the most recognized ones.

-Some sections of caves are very small and almost inaccessible to humans, but others are large as the Big Room in Carlsbad Caverns NM.
+Some sections of caves are tiny and almost inaccessible to humans.
+Still, others are large as the Big Room in Carlsbad Caverns, New Mexico.
 This room has an area of 14 football fields Source: http://legacy.earlham.edu/

-- The longest cave system in the World is Mammoth Cave, located in the State of Kentucky.
-It has over 400 miles of mapped tunnels, and many more to be explored!
+- The largest cave system in the World is Mammoth Cave, located in the State of Kentucky.
+It has over 400 miles of mapped tunnels and many more to be explored!

-- Lechugilla Cave (part of Carlsbad Caverns National Park) is the eighth longest cave in the world and the deepest cave in the US with 1,604 feet or 489 meters deep.
+- Lechugilla Cave (part of Carlsbad Caverns National Park) is the eighth longest cave globally and the deepest cave in the U.S. with 1,604 feet or 489 meters deep.